namilkimfree/extentreports-csharp/Readme.md

+## ExtentReports.BugFix 4.2.2
+* Published this package in nuget. nuget link: https://www.nuget.org/packages/ExtentReports.BugFix/4.2.2
+* fixed: an issue timeline is not displayed when timeline set to true

 ### Feat Function

 ## ExtentReports.BugFix 4.2.1
 * Published this package in nuget. nuget link: https://www.nuget.org/packages/ExtentReports.BugFix/4.2.1
 * fixed: an issue where only the Exception Call Stack was displayed on the report detail page and no Exception message was displayed.
 ![alt text](https://github.com/namilkimfree/extentreports-csharp/blob/image_assets/extentreports-dotnet-core/ImageAssets/exception%20message.jpg)

 ### Fixed Issue